-We have come to call this feast Easter after the Babylonian goddess, Ishtar, the goddess of fertility.
-But the celebration was to be over God’s replanting of the earth in the spring.
+We have come to call this feast Easter, but the celebration was to be over God’s replanting of the earth in the spring.
 We miss an important truth by not using the term “First Fruits” because “first” implies a second, third, etc… We celebrate the resurrection of the Lord as First Fruit (1 Corinthians 15:20,23) and the resurrection of the rest of us as we each follow Him (1) in our own time to Heaven (1 Thessalonians 4:16,17).

-God gave very specific directions for counting the proper number of days until the Feast of Harvest, which we refer to as Pentecost.
+God gave precise directions for counting the proper number of days until the Feast of Harvest, which we refer to as Pentecost.
 It was to take place exactly 50 days after First Fruits (usually late May or early June).
 It actually marked the summer harvest.
-Here two “wave loaves” of equal weight were baked with leaven, representing sinful man and called “firstfruits” thereby representing redeemed or resurrected men.
+Here two “wave loaves” of equal weight were baked with new leaven (1) and called “firstfruits,” thereby representing redeemed or resurrected men.
 God was predicting that the Church would be comprised of two parts, Jew and Gentile.

 Jesus rejoined His disciples after His resurrection and taught them for forty days.
 Then He told them to wait at Jerusalem until the Holy Spirit would come.
 And He did (1), exactly on the day of the feast (Acts 1:3).
 It was a great “harvest” of souls as 3000 people joined in that day (Acts 2:1.
 Exodus 32:28).
 Of course, that is only a token of the harvest that will occur at the rapture of the church.

 On the Day of Atonement, the Jew either lived or died.
 The High Priest of Israel entered the Holy of Holies to make a sacrifice on behalf of himself and Israel.
 If the Jew did not strictly follow the law of Leviticus 23:28-30 and Leviticus 23:32, he could be cut off (1) from his people.
-For that 24 hour period, he was to do no work, but rather was to use the time for confessing his sins of the entire year.
-We might even balk at the idea of merely staying awake for 24 hours, but if our salvation hung in the balance, we would try to make it.
+For that 24 hours, he was to do no work but rather to use the time to confess his sins of the entire year.
+We might even balk at merely staying awake for 24 hours, but if our salvation hung in the balance, we would try to make it.

-This feast will not be fulfilled by the church, because the church owes no atonement.
-The church is not innocent of course, but Jesus has paid the price for our sins.
+This feast will not be fulfilled by the church because the church owes no atonement.
+The church is not innocent, but Jesus has paid the price for our sins.